fthomas/refined/README.md

               refineLit[Positive](-5)
                                  ^

 // refineLit is a macro and only works with literals.
-To refine
+To validate
 // arbitrary (runtime) values we can use the refine function: scala> refine[Positive](5)
 res1: Either[String, Int @@ Positive] = Right(5)